 Even experienced modelers can find the task of creating successful modeling problems challenging.
 Selecting and refining existing problems can free the teacher to focus on implementation.
-With experience teachers can become comfortable developing modeling problems and capitalize on events in the classroom, the cafeteria, and the playground to turn them into modeling problems that resonate with the students.
-Whether you are developing a new problem or adapting a modeling problem that someone else created, the following questions can help guide your choices.
+With experience, teachers can become comfortable developing modeling problems and capitalize on events in their community, classroom, the cafeteria, and the playground to turn them into modeling problems that resonate with the students.